skbeh/android_kernel_huawei_hi3635/README.md

 # android_kernel_huawei_hi3635
-A custom and upstreamed kernel for devices using the HI3635 board (Compatible with Huawei P8, Huawei Mate S, Huawei Mediapad M2, Huawei Mediapad X2 and Honor 7).
+A custom and upstreamed kernel for devices using the HI3635 board (Compatible with Huawei P8, Huawei Mate S, Huawei Mediapad M2, Huawei Mediapad X2 and Honor 7 devices).

 # Modifications
 * Upstream to 3.10.108